re-xyr/cleff/README.md

 However, `cleff` is also like [`polysemy`], in the sense that it supports very flexible and user-friendly effect interpretation.
 This includes support for [arbitrary effect lifting and subsumption](https://hackage.haskell.org/package/cleff-0.1.0.0/candidate/docs/Cleff.html#g:4), as well as [interpreting higher-order effects](https://hackage.haskell.org/package/cleff-0.1.0.0/candidate/docs/Cleff.html#g:6), with arguably even less boilerplate than `polysemy`.

-[In terms of performance](#benchmarks), `cleff` outperforms `polysemy` in microbenchmarks, and often being comparable to `effectful`.
+[In terms of performance](#benchmarks), `cleff` outperforms `polysemy` in microbenchmarks, and is slightly behind `effectful`.
 However, note that `effectful` and `cleff` have very different design principles.
-While `effectful` prioritizes performance (by [providing static dispatch](https://github.com/arybczak/effectful/blob/master/effectful-core/src/Effectful/Reader.hs)), `cleff` more focuses on smoothing higher-order effect interpretation and providing user-friendly interpretation combinators, and finally have a unified effect interface that maximizes the ease of use.
+While `effectful` prioritizes performance (by [providing static dispatch](https://github.com/arybczak/effectful/blob/master/effectful-core/src/Effectful/Reader.hs)), `cleff` focuses on allowing more expressive higher-order effect interpretation and providing user-friendly interpretation combinators.
 If you would like minimal performance overhead, please still consider [`effectful`].

 In conclusion, `cleff` is an effect library that tries to find a good balance between simplicity, performance, and expressivity.